tatuhtuni/proj-kurssi/README.md

 1. If `docs/api` is not up-to-date or doesn't exist, run:<br>`poetry run sphinx-apidoc -f -o docs/api src/pg4n '*/test_*'`
 2. To generate the documentation:<br>`poetry run sphinx-build -b html docs docs/build`

+Note that the GitHub Pages site is only updated on pushes to `main` branch.